 Tend

-The tilt function allows the platform to be tilted at a specific angle in order to work in hard-to-reach places.
-This special orientation of the platform is made possible by a tilt controller.
+The tilt function allows the platform to be tilted to a specific angle for working in hard-to-reach areas.
+This special platform orientation is made possible by a tilt controller.

 The direction of rotation switch, often in conjunction with the joystick, allows the operator to change the direction of rotation of the work platform.

-Especially with telescopic and articulated arm platforms, the arms can be extended and retracted to increase or decrease the reach.
+Especially with telescopic and articulated boom lifts, the arms can be extended and retracted to increase or decrease the reach.
 This is usually controlled by separate controls on the control panel.

-Some boom lifts have extendable outriggers that provide additional stability.
-The controls for controlling the outriggers are also located on the control console.
+Some aerial work platforms feature extendable outriggers for additional stability.
+The controls for operating the outriggers are also located on the control panel.

-The emergency stop switch is a critical safety mechanism that quickly stops the machine in the event of an emergency.
+The emergency stop switch is a critical safety mechanism that quickly stops the machine in an emergency.

 The signal horn, also called a horn or horn, is used to alert other people on the construction site to the movement of the aerial work platform.